paypaldev/PayPal-JavaScript-Subscription-Sample/README.md

 This sample app shows how to build and customize a subscripton payment.
 To learn more about the steps to create an app with subscriptions follow [this](https://developer.paypal.com/docs/subscriptions/) instructions.

-This repo has two branches:

-- Main: You will only find the minimal development for integration the subscription buttons into your webn application.
-- Advanced: You will find a more advanced version of the Main branch.
-In this branch we have added two buttons.
-These buttons make API calls to the PayPal REST APIs to create a product and a subscription plan.

 **Notes:**

 - Every time you create a new product, the product id needs to be different.